 Yarrow has a few look-alikes to note, Queen Anne’s lace is one that is edible, and most notable is poison hemlock which is highly toxic.
 Be certain of your identification!

-However, once you positively identify yarrow, you will be happy you did so as it is a highly useful edible weed and medicinal plant!
+However, once you positively identify yarrow, you will be happy you did so, as it is a highly useful edible weed plant!

 This wild rose and yarrow soap, yarrow salve and arnica and yarrow skin cream are great recipes to use your yarrow once you find, identify, and forage yarrow!